jgx02c/web-anlysis-scraper/README.md

   - Open each file in a web browser to confirm validity.

 ## 8. Upload to Vectorstore
-- Run `upser_pages.py` to upload the cleaned pages to the vectorstore.
+- Run `upsert_pages.py` to upload the cleaned pages to the vectorstore.

 ## 9. Validate the Upload
 - Run `rag_service.py` to verify that the new pages are successfully uploaded.

+---

+## Create Vector DB ##
+- Run `rag_embeddings.py` to create the vectorDB and upsert all cleaned pages to the vectorstore.

 ---